Lectures on LHC Physics: LHC phenomenology

-The problem of the $k_T$ algorithm arises with pile-up or underlying event, \ie very soft QCD activity entering the detectors undirectionally.
+The problem of the $k_T$ algorithm arises with pile--up or underlying event, \ie very soft QCD activity entering the detectors undirectionally or from secondary partonic vertices.
 Such noise is easiest understood geometrically in a probabilistic picture.
-Basically, the low-energy jet activity is constant all over the detector, so we \underline{subtract it from each event}.
-How much energy deposit we have to subtract from a reconstructed jet depends on the area the jet covers in the detector.
+Basically, the low energy jet activity is constant all over the detector, so we \underline{subtract it from each event}.
+How much energy deposition we have to subtract from a reconstructed jet depends on the area the jet covers in the detector.
 Therefore, it is a major step that even for the $k_T$ algorithm we can compute an IR--safe geometric jet size.
 The C/A and anti-$k_T$ algorithms are more compact and easier to interpret experimentally.